MegaManSec/AFLplusplus-Parallel-Gen/README.md

 # AFLplusplus-Parallel-Gen

+No idea what this is?
+Read [this post about what this is for](https://joshua.hu/aflplusplus-generate-fuzzing-campaign-commands-options-secondary-fuzzers).
 The `generate.py` script generates commands necessary to run AFL++ using the multi-core options recommended in [the AFL++ documentation](https://aflplus.plus/docs/fuzzing_in_depth/#c-using-multiple-cores) which is based on probabilities / percentages of each fuzzer using each option.
 The probabilities are as follows:

 1. Use AFL_DISABLE_TRIM=1 to 65% of fuzzers,